-Satellite images and tracking maps of Tropical Storm Kyle 2020, August 13 - 16.
+Satellite images, weather maps and tracks of Tropical Storm Kyle 2020, August 13 - 16.
 Max wind speed 50mph.

 Shortwave infrared satellite imagery and earlier ASCAT data indicate that Kyle's circulation has become very elongated, and the center has become ill defined.
 Model analyses and satellite imagery also suggest that the low is now attached to a prominent warm/stationary front to its east and a weaker trailing cold front to its southwest.
 Therefore, Kyle has become an extratropical low, and its maximum winds are estimated to be 35 knots based on the earlier ASCAT data.
 Global models indicate that Kyle's winds should continue to decrease over the next couple of days, with the system dissipating or becoming absorbed by another area of low pressure in about 48 hours.